-If you require information or assistance during your visit, please ask a member of staff, who will be happy to assist you.
+If you require information or assistance during your visit, please ask a member of our stewarding team, who will be more than happy to assist you.

 There are dedicated disabled viewing areas in each of the enclosures.
-We would ask that just one person or carer accompanies a racegoer using these viewing areas.
+As these areas are non-reservable, we kindly request that only one person or carer accompanies a racegoer using these viewing areas.

 There are viewing areas on the balcony on Level 4.

-There is a raised ramp on the Premier Admission Lawn.
+There is a raised ramp on the King Edward VII Enclosure Lawn.
 There are also designated viewing areas on the Concourse Level, at aisles 2/3 and 20/21, looking out on to the track above the steppings.

-There is a raised viewing ramp on the Grandstand Admission lawn.
+There is a raised viewing ramp on the Queen Anne Enclosure lawn.
 There is a designated viewing area on Concourse Level, at aisles 38/39 looking out on to the track above the steppings.